Sleep Problems

 • Don’t eat a heavy meal right before bed.
 If you are hungry at night, try a light snack with warm milk.

-• Get exercise during the day (but not right before bed).
+• Stay active and get exercise during the day (but not right before bed).

 • Take a warm bath an hour before going to bed.